FMJansen/fmjansen.com/_posts/2023-08-30-capitalism-and-design.md

 ---
 layout: post
 title: (No) ethical design under capitalism
 excerpt: Designing in an ethical way is difficult.
 I think capitalism is the reason why, so I try to find ways to escape or dismantle it.
+tags: [ethics, design]
 ---

 # (No) ethical design under capitalism